artalar/reatom/docs/src/pages/guides/naming.md

 description: Main advices for things naming
 ---

+### Packages

+We want to grow a huge ecosystem of packages, which will be useful for everyone.
+So, we need to have a common naming for packages, especially that a few different platforms could have a package with the same name.
+For this reason we use prefixes for adapter packages, which related to a specific scope, like `npm` or `web`, `node` etc.

 ### Fabric and model

 If you want to describe a fabric which returns an atom or an action or a set of atoms and / or actions (a **model**) use `reatom` prefix as a verb.